Fossils are the remains or traces of ancient life that have been preserved by natural processes. There are five types of fossils:

-Fossils are the remains or traces of ancient life that have been preserved by natural processes.
-There are five types of fossils:**

 Fossils are the remains or traces of ancient life that have been preserved by natural processes, from spectacular skeletons to tiny sea shells.
 Imprints, tracks and trails can also become fossilised, like dinosaur footprints or worm burrows.
 These are called trace fossils.
 By studying the remains of life and the traces it left behind we can learn a lot about how animals and plants lived and behaved millions of years ago.

-1. Body fossils – Soft parts:
+1. Body fossils – Soft parts

-2. Molecular fossils:
+2. Molecular Fossils

-Molecular fossils are often referred to as biomarkers or biosignatures and represent products of cellular biosynthesis that are incorporated into sediments and eventually into rock.
+Molecular fossils are often referred to as biomarkers or biosignatures and represent products of cellular biosynthesis that are incorporated into sediments and eventually into a rock.
 Many of these chemicals become altered in known ways and can be stable for billions of years.

-3. Trace fossils:
+3. Trace Fossils

-include nests, burrows, footprints or any other markings of the animal’s time on the earth.
+Trace fossils are marks left by an animal or plant that has made an impression.
+These fossils include nests, burrows, footprints or any other markings of the animal’s time on the earth.
 The structure of the animal or plant remains as a mineral form.
-The colors of the minerals that replace the form can be dazzling.
-Sometimes they are made into art and jewelry.
+The colours of the minerals that replace the form can be dazzling.
+Sometimes they are made into art and jewellery.

-4. Carbon Fossils:
+4. Carbon Fossils

-All living things contain an element carbon.
+All living things contain an element i.e. carbon.
 When an organism dies and is buried in sediment, the materials that make the organism break down and eventually only the carbon remains.
 The thin layer of carbon left behind can show an organism’s delicate parts like leaves or plant e.g. fern fossil 300 million years old.

 Sometimes watery solutions of various minerals speed through the sediments and it takes the shape of some plant part or animal.
 Their study shows that they are neither plants nor animals.
 Such fossils are called pseudofossils.

-In a broader sense, taphonomy is the study of the processes that leads to fossilization, as well as the stages of transformation of remains through the action of environmental factors.
+In a broader sense, taphonomy is the study of the processes that lead to fossilization, as well as the stages of transformation of remains through the action of environmental factors.
 The knowledge gathered by this field is important to forensic science as a tool for the analysis of human remains at old crime scenes, mass graves, and mass disaster areas.